tradecoder/cash-file/README.md

 2. Create a new project (you also can use your exising project) - click on `+ Add Project`
 3. After creating it, the Project Overview screen, click on `</>` `web`  to register an app
 4. Give a name to your app, click on `Register app` and complete it
+5. Setup `Authentication` from the firebase menubar and for this time select `email and password` option
-5. Now you will get the `firebaseConfig` data in the app console, there are two options, `CDN` and `Config`, select config and copy the full code like
+6. Now you will get the `firebaseConfig` data in the app console, there are two options, `CDN` and `Config`, select config and copy the full code like

 ```javascript
 const firebaseConfig = {